magnetenstad/TDT4120/README.md

 ### Forelesning 4: Rangering i lineær tid
 #### !
 [D1] Forstå hvorfor sammenligningsbasert sortering har en worst-case på Ω(n lg n)
+Theorem 8.1
+Any comparison sort algorithm requires .n lg n/ comparisons in the worst case.
+Proof From the preceding discussion, it suffices to determine the height of a decision tree in which each permutation appears as a reachable leaf.
+Consider a decision tree of height h with l reachable leaves corresponding to a comparison sort on n elements.
+Because each of the nŠ permutations of the input appears as some leaf, we have nŠ  l.
+Since a binary tree of height h has no more than 2h leaves, we have nŠ  l  2h ;
+which, by taking logarithms, implies h  lg.nŠ/ (since the lg function is monotonically increasing) D .n lg n/ (by equation (3.19))

 #### [D2] Vite hva en stabil sorteringsalgoritme er

 #### [D3] Forstå Counting-Sort, og hvorfor den er stabil
 Time Complexity: Theta(n + k)
 Space Complecity: Theta(k)